-Out of the box, WordPress post URLs aren’t very search engine friendly.
-In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.
+By default, WordPress URLs aren’t search engine friendly.
+In order to make the best use of WordPress categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks let you display SEO-friendly URLs, so instead of having a post link that looks like this:
+Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a post link that looks like this:

-If you have not configured your permalinks yet, then we recommend doing so first before configuring your post categories.
+If you have not configured your permalinks yet, then we recommend doing so now before configuring your post categories.

-We have created a detailed tutorial on permalinks here: How To Improve Your WordPress SEO With SEO-Friendly URLs
+We have created a detailed tutorial on configuring permalinks here: Improve Your WordPress SEO Using SEO-Friendly URLs

-Maintaining your content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help search engines to better index your content.
+Keeping your site’s content organized is very important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help search engines to better index your content.

-The first step, therefore, is to carefully work out what kind of broad “topics” you will be publishing on your website.
-These can be topics related to your niche, your services or products, your industry, etc.
+We recommend, therefore, planning what kind of broad “topics” you will be writing about and publishing on your website or blog.
+These can be topics related to your niche, your services or products, or your industry.

-When creating a list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
-This is very important in terms of establishing your site as an “authority” that online visitors will want to come back repeatedly to and/or refer other people to.
+When creating a list of topics, include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
+This is very important in terms of establishing your business as an “authority” that online visitors will want to come back repeatedly to and/or refer other people to.

-Let’s say, for example, that you want to start a website or blog to promote your marriage celebrant business.
+For example, let’s say that you would like to start a site to promote your marriage celebrant business.
 After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following: